News and Events

 Topics ranged from how to get started, how to get an agent, and how to get that all important first script sale.

 IEMC Director Comments on CNN

 CNN called upon associate professor of Communication Craig Detweiler for expert commentary on three recent news stories.
 He appeared on CNN International to analyze the blockbuster success of James Cameron's Avatar, was quoted in an article about tumultuous changes at NBC and Fox, and framed a recent study that demonstrated that "Sex doesn't sell in the movies."

 Pepperdine prof offers expert advice to Dr. Phil

-Dr. Thema Bryant-Davis of Pepperdine's Graduate School of Education and Psychology appeared three time on the Dr. Phil show this fall.
-As an expert on childhood trauma, Dr. Bryant talked about the post-traumatic stress that Jaycee Lee Dugard may experience following her release from captivity and the challenges facing adult survivors of childhood physical and sexual abuse.
+Thema Bryant-Davis of Pepperdine's Graduate School of Education and Psychology appeared three time on Dr. Phil this fall.
+As an expert on childhood trauma, Bryant-Davis talked about the post-traumatic stress that Jaycee Lee Dugard may experience following her release from captivity and the challenges facing adult survivors of childhood physical and sexual abuse.